ciDSproj/ciDSproj.github.io/_pages/about.md

 ---

-Hi!
-I’m an Entry Level Data Scientist passionate about transforming raw data into meaningful insights.
+Entry Level Data Scientist passionate about transforming raw data into insightful decisions.

+# About
 I focus on exploratory analysis, predictive modeling, and interactive dashboards.
 I use Python programming, statistical analysis, and machine learning for my data projects and Power BI for visual storytelling.

 Recently, I’ve completed several hands-on projects that include:
 - Analyzing complex datasets to uncover trends and patterns